tryton/tryton-client/doc/usage.rst

 .. note:: Depending on server configuration for session timeout, the actual user may be logged out of the current session, and need to login again.
-   Default timout for logging out is six minutes.
+   Default timeout for inactivity logout is six minutes.

 __ File-Server-Connection_